 GPSC Global Online Series.
 Launch Session: A Call for Action

-This launch session will feature World Bank and Global Environment Facility leadership setting the stage for the webinar series discussion, along with mayors reflecting on their cities’ varied experiences during the COVID-19 pandemic so far, and their intended path toward a green recovery.
+This launch session featured World Bank and Global Environment Facility leadership setting the stage for the webinar series discussion, along with mayors reflecting on their cities’ varied experiences during the COVID-19 pandemic, and their intended path toward a green recovery.
+The launch session gathered more than 166 attendees from 40 different countries.

 Yvonne Aki-Sawyerr, Mayor of Freetown, Sierra Leone